susstevedev/gr8brik-desktop/README.md

 Go to the "Releases" tab and you should see the newest version.
 Note that GR8BRIK desktop and GR8BRIK do not sync the versions.
 I manually update both.

 # System requirements
-- Operating system: Microsoft Windows Vista
+- Operating system: Microsoft Windows 7 or Linux equivalent via Wine, Windows 11 is recommended (MacOS not supported at the moment).
-- Processer: Intel Pentium 3 or AMD K6-III
+- Processer: Intel Pentium 3 or AMD K6-III.
+Other brands may not work.
-- Memory: 768 Megabytes
+- Memory: 1024 Megabytes (1GB).
-- Graphics card: Nivida GTX 400 Or AMD Radeon HD 5000
+- Graphics card: GeForce FX (NV3x), AMD Radeon 9500.
+Integrated includes the Intel GMA 3100 and AMD Radeon HD 5000.

 # How to compile
 - Download Chromium Portable from https://crportable.sourceforge.net